-- Updated our website and developed our own Customer Relationship Management System (CRM) which has seen us process almost 200,000 electronic forms from customers over the past 3 years, many of which have integrated directly into our business systems providing an end-to-end digital experience - Developed a customer account to enable customers to securely access services personal to them.
+- Updated our website and developed our own Customer relationship Management System (CRM) which has seen us process almost 200,000 electronic forms from customers over the past 3 years, many of which have integrated directly into our business systems providing an end to end digital experience. - Developed a customer account to enable customers to securely access services personal to them.
 These services have included school admissions, planning applications, garden waste schemes and a range of services for council tenants.
-To date we have in excess of 17,500 customers signed up for this service - Implemented modern and up to date infrastructures within schools aligned to agreed national digital standards as part of the Welsh Government HWB programme, ensuring they meet the needs of schools and provide a solid foundation for the delivery of the curriculum
+To date we have in excess of 17,500 customers signed up for this service. - Implemented modern and up to date infrastructures within schools aligned to agreed national digital standards as part of the Welsh Government HWB programme, ensuring they meet the needs of schools and provide a solid foundation for the delivery of the curriculum.

-Our partners and other public sector bodies have made progress in delivering their ambitions that affect or support our own digital ambitions, for example, the North Wales Economic Ambition Board has been successful in securing a government grant to improve broadband connection speeds within the region.
+Our partners and other public sector bodies have made progress in delivering their ambitions that affect or support our own digital ambitions, for example, the North Wales Economic Ambition Board has been successful in securing government grant to improve broadband connection speeds within the region.

 The Council's delivery of digital services accelerated during and as a result of the physical restrictions imposed to contain the coronavirus pandemic.
 With an already agile workforce, the Council was well placed for its employees to work from home wherever possible.
 The legislation governing Council committee and Cabinet meetings was swiftly amended and all meetings now take place virtually, which has opened up access to meetings that previously were little seen despite being open to the public.
-The widespread adoption of video conferencing, to complement existing agile technologies, has also had significant benefits in terms of reducing travel and the consequent carbon emissions whilst improving
+The widespread adoption of video conferencing, to complement existing agile technologies, has also had significant benefits in terms of reducing travel and the consequent carbon emissions whilst improving productivity and work life balance for employees.
+It has also further supported the council's asset rationalization programme.

-The demand for digital services has accelerated within the Council and those who use its services.
+The demand for digital services has accelerated within the council and those who use its services.
 Our experiences of what is now possible and acceptable has lifted our ambition and the Council has refreshed its long term ambitions in light of that experience, allocated additional resources to support the delivery of the action plan and recognise that further resourcing will be critical for the success of the strategy moving forward.